KKatsuaki/RISC16/README.md

 ## Asm
 An assembler for this RISC16 arch written in Rust.
-This assmbler can generate codes both in ascii and binary.
+This assmbler generates binary in ascii text.

+`asm <input>` or `asm <input> <output>`

+If you don't specify the output file, this program will generate sim_risc16.mem.

+The Makefile in risc16 directory is only support sim_risc16.mem for simulation.

+`make sim` is the command to execute the simulation.